Steve Scoffham

-Steve Scoffham (born 12 July 1983) is an English former professional footballer who played as a striker.
+Steve Scoffham (born 12 July 1983) is an English former professional footballer who played as a striker for Notts County and Burton Albion.

 Early life

 Born in Münster, West Germany, to British parents in the armed forces, Scoffham grew up in Nottingham.
 He attended Chilwell Comprehensive School (Chilwell Olympia).

 Career

 Gedling Town

-Scoffham began his career at Gedling Town F.C and scored 86 goals in 101 appearances, gaining the attention of scouts from numerous League 2 clubs.
+Scoffham began his career at Gedling Town F.C scoring 86 goals in 101 appearances.

 Notts County

-Notts County were the ones to sign Steve up, Scoffham joined Notts County from Gedling Town.
-He then went on to score 45 goals in 76 games for the Magpies quickly becoming a fan favourite.
-His promising start to his County career was interrupted by many injuries including two broken legs and a dislocated knee.
-Following the 2005-2006 season, he was released by the new County manager Steve Thompson.